rahulgopinath/rahulgopinath.github.io/_posts/haskelltricks/2011-09-03-forall-rankn.md

 tagline: "."
 tags : [haskelltricks blog haskell language]
 e: Using forall - RankN Types
+review: ongoing
 ---

-A simple explanation of the weird looking forall construct in haskell.
+Notes on using *forall* construct in Haskell.

 Say you have a couple of lists, the first one being a list of integers and the second a list of booleans